abkhan21/threat-hunting-scenario-tor/README.md

  Evidence of outbound connections from Tor Browser processes to Tor bootstrap nodes, relays, or related infrastructure — confirming not just installation or execution, but actual Tor network usage.

+	•	prefs.js / prefs-1.js → Updated when a user changes settings or when the browser writes runtime configurations.
+	•	cookies.sqlite → Stores cookies, which are only created/modified during web sessions.
+	•	formhistory.sqlite → Tracks form entries; only updated if a user interacts with websites.
+	•	places.sqlite → Contains browsing history and bookmarks; it is written to when URLs are visited.

 **What We Discovered:**

 	•	Outbound connections were observed from firefox.exe and tor.exe associated with the Tor Browser directory.